-- To add an approved USB device, select it from the Available USB Devices list, and then click Add. - 4.
-Select the Allow only approved devices check box. - Click Apply so that your change takes effect.
+- Select the USB device from the Available USB Devices list. - 3.
+Click Add. - 4.
+Select the Allow only approved devices check box. - 5.
+Click Apply so that your change takes effect.

-If you want to work with another USB device, you have to first click the Safely Remove USB Device button for the currently connected USB device.
+If you want to approve another USB device, you have to first click the Safely Remove USB Device button for the currently connected USB device.
 Connect the other USB device, and repeat this process.